Development of Minecraft: Java Edition: Alpha

 Minecraft entered the Alpha phase on 30 June 2010.
-In a 2010 interview, Persson said "[...]
-Minecraft alpha is now, but I focused on just getting the engine written and making sure that the controls felt smooth."
+In a 2010 interview, Persson said "[...] the vision for Minecraft was very similar to where Minecraft alpha [was then], but I focused on just getting the engine written and making sure that the controls felt smooth."
 During the alpha stage, updates were frequent and sometimes released with no warning.
 Notable additions include redstone, a material capable of transmitting a signal used to change state of various blocks, such as opening doors and turning on lamps.
 Redstone is turing complete and has been used by players to create complex mechanisms, including computers.